MinaAlmasi/midttrafik-time-series/README.md

 ## 🚌 About
 This repository contains scripts for developing a pipeline to forecast passenger occupancy at various bus stops on Midttrafik's route 1A in Aarhus.
 We trained several *NeuralProphet models* (via grid search), a *SARIMA* model, and three baselines.
 The main analysis was focused on the bus stop *Nørreport*.

-To reproduce the pipeline, see the [Setup](#️-setup) and [Usage](#-usage) sections.
+To run the pipeline, see the [Setup](#️-setup) and [Usage](#-usage) sections.
 Note that the initial preprocessing of `1A` cannot be reproduced as the file is not shareable.
-However, data for the five processed bus stops is available in the `data` folder.
+However, data for the five processed bus stops is available in the `data` folder, allowing the rest of the pipeline to be run.

 ### Project Overview
 The repository is structured as such: